-- 10.13 The site is located off an unadopted access which serves two existing business and several dwellings.
-As noted above, the principle of the development has previously been established in the granting of permission in 2014.
-There has been no substantial change in circumstances since that time. - 10.14 There have been no recorded injury accidents at the junction of the A643 and the unadopted access road leading to Springfield Farm in the last 5 years, and visibility onto Moorside is good in both directions. - 10.15 With respect to the internal layout of the development, a double driveway is proposed with a width of 6m.
-This is considered to be acceptable from a highways perspective, in accordance with Policies D2 and T10 of the Unitary Development Plan,
+- 10.11 The site is located off an unadopted access which serves two existing businesses and several dwellings.
+As noted above, the principle of the development has previously been established in the granting of the original permission in 2014 and again in 2017.
+Notwithstanding this, Officers are currently considering the matters of service vehicle turning and provision for storage and collection of waste from the site, given its distance from Moorside. - 10.12 There have been no recorded injury accidents at the junction of the A643 and the unadopted access road leading to Springfield Farm in the last 5 years, and visibility onto Moorside is good in both directions. - 10.13 With respect to the internal layout of the development, a double garage is proposed with driveway to the front and side.
+Adequate off street parking provision would be included within the proposals.
+This is considered to be acceptable from a highways perspective, in accordance with Policies D2 and T10 of the Unitary Development Plan and Policy PLP 21 of the Publication Draft Local Plan.